Real gamma distribution on analytic bundles of flag varieties: Hypergeometric function

 where $ X$ and $ Y$ are both $n \times n$ symmetric matrices, the integral is taken with respect to the normalised Haar measure $[dH]$ over the space of $n\times n$ orthogonal matrices $O_n$.

 If two matrices are of unequal size, a similar formula can be found in the following lemma, whose proof is standard and based on the property of zonal polynomials for block matrices, as in \cite{SHIMIZU2021104714}.
+Let $n,k$ be positive integers and $n\geq k$.